Large Guild, Riga: History

 Large Guild was Riga merchant organization.
 Its roots begin with Holy Spirit guild in the 13th century as Riga's first new established brotherhood.
 The Guild accepted traders and craftsmen, except for weavers and sauna operators.
 Later the Holy Spirit guild was split in two parts.
 According to historical sources, the two parts were named for the two rooms: the Minster and Zoste Rooms.
 The two room names were brought from Germany by German traders.
 Later on, the two guild organizations were split by economic and social interests: the Large Guild brought together German traders and the Small Guild brought together German craftsmen.
 In 1353, in the Minster Room, traders were recognized by statute, and that it is treated as the year of Large Guild establishment.

-The current look of the Large Guild was made by architects Karl Beine and Heinrich Shelle between 1853 and 1859.
+The current look of the Large Guild was made by architects Karl Beine and Heinrich Scheel between 1853 and 1859.
 Large Guild was rebuilt in the Tudor gothic style.
 The concert hall in the Guild was made after 1963 because of a fire.

-In 1965. the Guild was reconstructed by architect Modris Gelz and the interior was customized for concert hall needs.
+In 1965, the Guild was reconstructed by architect Modris Ģelzis and the interior was customized for concert hall needs.

 The Large Guild currently houses the Latvian National Symphony Orchestra.
 Its rooms are also suitable for a wide range of cultural events and conferences.